venkatramaraju77/venkatramaraju77/README.md

 ### Hi There 👋

 I'm a Storage Administrator working on DellEMC Storage Products.
 I have had a chance to work with talented professsionals on a number of Infrastructure projects.
 I have a wide reange of skills that include administration of SAN swithches (Cisco & Brocade), Block storage (DMX, VMAX & PowerMax) and File storage (Isilon & UNITY).
-I have been working as a SME on DellEMC Isilon product for one+ hear.
+I have been working as a SME on DellEMC Isilon product for one+ year for now.

 I have good experience as UNIX Administrator - Solaris, HP-UX and Linux and I am good at Shell scripting as well.